Leadership

 Bill Aujla

-Bill Aujla, Vice President of Real Estate at Aquilini Investment Group, possesses extensive experience in real estate acquisitions, dispositions, development, and facilities management.
-Bill previously held positions with the City of Vancouver as General Manager of Real Estate and Facilities Management and as Project Manager for the Southeast False Creek and Olympic Village Development.
+Bill Aujla, President & CEO, Surrey City Development Corporation, possesses extensive experience in real estate acquisitions, dispositions, development, partnerships and facilities management.
+Bill was previously Vice President with a private investment group and has held positions at the City of Vancouver as General Manager of Real Estate and Facilities Management and as Project Manager for the SEFC and Olympic Village Development.

-As General Manager, with approximately 400 staff, he oversaw all of the City’s real estate transactions, capital investments and facilities operations.
-In this role, he also negotiated major public benefits from rezonings and led the negotiations for the acquisition of the Arbutus Corridor from CP Rail.
-As the Olympic Village Project Manager, he led a team that achieved a LEED Platinum certification for Southeast False Creek, which was recognized as North America’s greenest community.
+As General Manager, he oversaw all the City’s real estate transactions and capital investments, and facilities operations.
+In this role, he also negotiated major public benefits from rezonings and led the successful negotiations for the acquisition of the Arbutus Corridor from CP Rail.
+As the Olympic Village Project Manager, he led a team that achieved a LEED Platinum certification for Southeast False Creek, which was then recognized as North America’s greenest community.

 “The Salvation Army has a longstanding reputation for making a positive impact on our community, whether it is local, national, or international.
 It is truly my honour to be able to support The Army in its mission to help vulnerable individuals, pursue social justice for all and provide emergency support and disaster relief.”